The Best Hiking Shorts Fully Reviewed

 The pants come with a handy tightening waist strap, which we found to be a welcome and easy-to-use addition.
 Three color choices are on offer; dark khaki (pictured above), charcoal, and mud.
 We would have liked perhaps a few more color options, but these do the job fairly well.

 These pants really impressed with the breathability of the materials used throughout.
-There are a number of “breathing holes” in the crotch area that do a fair amount to keep things cool, but ultimately, this material is still heavy enough to get toasty on a particularly warm day.
+There are a number of “breathing holes” in the crotch area that does a fair amount to keep things cool, but ultimately, this material is still heavy enough to get toasty on a particularly warm day.
 Luckily, it’s during these moments that you can simply convert the pants to shorts, giving you the best of both worlds in virtually any situation.
 There are certainly more breathable options out there, such as the Triple Aught Design Force 10 AC’s below, but overall we felt that the Stretch Zions breathed well in a variety of situations.

 These are the most comfortable pants in this guide, full stop.
 In fact, the comfort of these pants is a large part of why we awarded them our top pick; they really are that great.
 If there was one element that we found a bit annoying, it’d have to be the seam along the zipper line.
 While the zipper itself (thankfully) doesn’t touch you, the seam has a bit of a bulge that tends to rub against the thigh/knee area a bit during extended usage.
 This is by no means annoying enough to be a deal-breaker, but we found it to be enough of a bother to mention.
 Other than that relatively minor complaint, though, these pants feel absolutely great to wear, with our without the extensions.